 - Detect threats to your personal information with intelligent identity theft monitoring

 - Restore your identity with expert identity theft features

 Another option is Experian.
 You get your Experian credit report and FICO score when you sign up for Experian’s Score Tracker.
 You get a 7-day free trial.

 With TransUnion, you get your FICO score and report for $1.

 Finally, there are several credit card issuers that provide free access to your FICO score.
 You can find a list here.

 Side By Side Comparison

-If you’re still not sure what’s the best option for you, here is a side-by-side comparison of the free credit score offers.
-I’ve used several of them, so you may want to try more than one to decide which one is best for you.
+If you’re still not sure what’s the best option for you, here is a side-by-side comparison of the top free credit score offers.

 The credit bureaus have your credit information on file that they use to generate credit scores.
 Think of your credit report as containing all of the data that they put into their credit score formula to calculate a score.

 Here’s where it gets a bit complicated.
 The credit bureaus don’t have just one credit score formula; they have many of them.
 Some of these formulas come from a company called Fair Isaac, better known as FICO.
 And just to confuse us some more, there is more than one FICO formula.
 None of the free offers provide an exact FICO score and unfortunately, myFICO.com has discontinued their free trial program, so the only way to obtain your true FICO credit score is to pay for it.